-- You return your item with a trackable shipping method and the seller does not issue you a refund.
+- You return your item with a trackable shipping method and the merchant does not issue you a refund

 How it works

 If there’s a problem with your order or return, let us know and we'll connect you with someone who can help.
-A specialist will review the situation and help you determine your next steps, which include refund assistance if you’re eligible.
+Depending on the issue, the merchant may handle customer support.
+If you still need assistance, a Google specialist will review the situation and help you determine next steps, which may include refund assistance if you’re eligible.

 (1) You must reach out to report:

-- Any items or orders not received: Within 30 days of your estimated delivery date; or
+- Any items or orders not received: Within 30 days of your estimated delivery date.

-- Any issues with a refund amount: Within 30 days after seller receipt of return; or
+- Any issues with a refund amount: Within 30 days after merchant receipt of return.

-- Additionally, for any return refund related inquiries, the return must have been dropped off with the return carrier within 7 days of initiating the return; and
+Additionally, for any return refund-related inquiries, the return package must have been dropped off or picked up by the return carrier within the return eligibility period displayed on the “Order details” page.

-(2) You must comply with the seller's policies, terms, and conditions.
+(2) You must comply with the merchant's policies, terms, and conditions.

-(3) To be eligible for a refund, we may require you to contact the seller first and either wait for a response or 2 business days before requesting a refund.
+(3) To be eligible for a refund, we may require you to contact the merchant first and either wait for a response or 2 business days before you request a refund.

-This guarantee is a service provided by Google, independent from and additional to any legal and commercial rights or guarantees offered to you by sellers or payment providers.
+This guarantee is a service provided by Google, independent from and additional to any legal and commercial rights or guarantees offered to you by merchants or payment providers.

 Limitations of coverage

-Google guarantee coverage is limited to the lower of: (1) $2,500 per order, including tax and shipping, or (2) the amount you paid at checkout, equal to the original item price plus shipping and tax, minus any refunds you received from the seller, manufacturer, or Google.
+Google Guarantee coverage is limited to the lower of: (1) $2,500 per order, including tax and shipping, or (2) the amount you paid at checkout, equal to the original item price plus shipping and tax, minus any refunds you received from the merchant, manufacturer, or Google.

-Google guarantee coverage doesn’t limit your rights with the seller or the item manufacturer.
-This means that you can still present a claim directly against the seller demanding compliance with any rights and any legally mandated guarantees (product conformity, hidden defects) or contractual warranties proposed by the seller.
+Google Guarantee coverage doesn’t limit your rights with the merchant or the item manufacturer.
+This means that you can still present a claim directly against the merchant demanding compliance with any rights and any legally mandated guarantees, like product conformity and hidden defects, or contractual warranties proposed by the merchant.

 - A warranty against product defects.
-You should follow warranty instructions provided by the seller or manufacturer or in other materials if the item is defective.
+You should follow warranty instructions provided by the merchant or manufacturer or in other materials if the item is defective.

 - Any form of insurance protecting against product loss, theft of damage after you take possession of it.
-You are responsible if you lose your item, if your item is stolen from you, or you break or damage your item after taking possession of it.
+You are responsible if you lose your item, if your item is stolen from you, or you break or damage your item after you take possession of it.

 - A source of added compensation.
-If a seller fails to meet its obligations, your maximum aggregate reimbursement from the seller and Google is a full refund for the item.
+If a merchant fails to meet its obligations, your maximum aggregate reimbursement from the merchant and Google is a full refund for the item.